Nullity and Loop Complementation for Delta-Matroids: Introduction

-\textbf{Theorem~\ref{thm:char_matroids_indep_sets}.} \begin{em} Let $M$ be a proper set system.
-Then $M$ is a matroid described by its independent sets iff both (1) for each $Y \in M$ and $Y' \subseteq Y$, we have $Y' \in M$, and (2) for each $X \subseteq V$, the sets in $\min(M*X)$ have equal cardinality. \end{em} Given a set system $M$ and a set $X$, the distance $d_M(X) = \min(\{|X \sdif Y| \mid Y \in M\})$ is the minimal cardinality of the symmetric difference of $X$ and the sets in $M$.
+Given a set system $M$ and a set $X$, the distance $d_M(X) = \min(\{|X \sdif Y| \mid Y \in M\})$ is the minimal cardinality of the symmetric difference of $X$ and the sets in $M$.
 It turns out the distance behaves well under deletion of elements from the ground set provided we consider \dmatroids, cf. Theorem~\ref{thm:iso_invariant_minors}.

 For a set system $M = (V,D)$ and $v \in V$, we define \emph{pseudo-deletion} of $M$ on $v$, denoted by $M \widehat\vertexrem v$, as $(V,D')$, where $D' = \{X \cup \{v\} \mid X \in D, v \not\in X\}$.
 Moreover, we define \emph{loop complementation} of $M$ on $v$, denoted by $M + v$, as $(V,D'')$, where $D'' = D \sdif D' = D \sdif \{X \cup \{v\} \mid X \in D, v \not\in X\}$ \cite{BH/PivotLoopCompl/09}.
 Loop complementation is well motivated: it generalizes the loop complementation for graphs (this is recalled in Section~\ref{sec:null_graphs}).
 We derive the following property of \dmatroids in relation to pivot and loop complementation.